- Search The Registry

 Abbey Lincoln, 1966

 *Abbey Lincoln was born on this date in 1930.
-She was an African American singer, composer and actress.
+She was an Black singer, composer and actress.

 But after falling under Roach's influence, Lincoln turned her back on that image, casting herself instead as a civil rights advocate, dressing in African-inspired clothing and hairstyles, and making music with a political tone.
 Her 1960 collaboration with Roach and Oscar Brown Jr., "We Insist!
 (Freedom Now Suite)," was a testament against racism.